Frederickson Partners Logo Contact Us

 The following case studies showcase two HRBP leaders our team collaborated with, highlighting the diverse demands and opportunities inherent in the HRBP role.

-These cases make it evident that the HRBP role includes a strategic component that can enable people to advance to senior HR leadership roles.
-They also show that companies can develop talent in-house, and .
+These cases make it evident that the HRBP role includes a strategic component that can enable HRBPs to advance to senior HR leadership roles.
+They also provide a good example of how companies can develop talent in-house.

 Conclusion